Clean Feet treatments are provided in the comfort of your home. We also serve residents in a variety of care settings, including:

-Our clean feet treatment is designed to refresh, cleanse, and soften your feet while helping you relax.
+Our clean feet treatment is designed to refresh, cleanse, and soften your feet to have healthy feet.

 Our treatment leaves your feet looking clean, refreshed, and well cared for, so you can feel confident showing them off to family and friends.